Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 The prostate commonly enlarges with age.
 This is not cancer, but it can still cause real urinary problems that affect sleep, confidence and daily life.

-Typical symptoms include: weak stream, hesitancy, dribbling, needing to go more often, and waking at night to pass urine.
+Typical symptoms include: weak stream, hesitancy, dribbling, needing to go more often, urgency and waking at night to pass urine.

 Treatment may involve: